Cray-HPE/docs-csm/operations/hardware_state_manager/Lock_and_Unlock_Management_Nodes.md

 ### When To Unlock Management Nodes

-Any time a management NCN has to be power cycled, reset, or have its firmware updated it will first need to be unlocked.
-After the operation is complete the targeted nodes should once again be locked.
+Any time a management NCN has to be power cycled, reset, or have its firmware updated it and its BMC will first need to be unlocked.
+After the operation is complete the targeted nodes and BMCs should once again be locked.

 <a name="how-to-lock-management-nodes"></a>